HarishAtGitHub/harishatgithub.github.com/_posts/2015-09-06-dictionary.md

 **What happens when two keys are hashed to same index in array ?**

 This is called **Collision**.
 This is the implication of us moving away from assumption of infinite space.
 Had there been infinite space we would not have had collisions.
+This can be considered similar to **ERROR** as we wanted every key to be mapped to unique location but however we met a overlap.

 Ok, We know that this is something that we cannot avoid in finite space systems, so let us think about how we can resolve it .